emanspeaks/PyCountdown/docs/user_guide.md

 python -m pycountdown
 ```

-On first launch, PyCountdown will create a default configuration.
-You can specify a clocks file:
+You can specify a global program config file to use at launch, which may contain the path to a default Clocks file:

 ```bash
 python -m pycountdown /path/to/clocks.jsonc